 The Citrix Gateway client executable is always running on the client machine.
 When the user logs on or the network changes, the Citrix Gateway client determines whether the user laptop is on the enterprise network.
 Depending upon the location and the configuration, the Citrix Gateway client either establishes a tunnel or tears down an existing tunnel.

 Tunnel establishment is initiated only after the user logs on to the computer.
-The Citrix Gateway client uses the client machine’s credentials to authenticate with Gateway server and tries to establish a tunnel.
+The Citrix Gateway client uses the client machine’s credentials to authenticate with the gateway server and tries to establish a tunnel.

 Automatic reestablishment of a Tunnel

 Automatic reestablishment of a tunnel is triggered when a VPN tunnel is torn down by Citrix Gateway.

 In End-Point Analysis failure, the Citrix Gateway client does not reattempt tunnel establishment, but does display an error message.
-If there is an authentication failure, the Citrix Gateway client prompts user for credentials.
+If there is an authentication failure, the Citrix Gateway client prompts the user for credentials.